 Additionally, there are a few other things to consider as you post.
 A study by Curulate found that bright photos with blue as the main color garnered the most likes.
 Images that contained texture and pattern also did well.
 Also, posting images that are not related to your wedding business, but rather of your family, kids, pets, or daily activities can boost engagement and show a different side of you to your followers.

 We’ve gathered 3 additional techniques to sharing on social media that you need as a professional wedding photographer.
 To share these 4 tips, we’ve created an infographic!
 We cover tagging people, the best times to post, as well as statistics and data for each section.
-Take a look below!
-Additionally, take the time to share this infographic within your photography communities!
-Knowledge is power, and we encourage you to share these tips and tricks with others!
+Additionally, take the time to share this infographic with your photography communities!
+Knowledge is power, and we encourage you to share these tips and tricks with others.

-After you review the infographic and learn additional ways to maximize engagement on Facebook, discover how to expand your reach and book more clients on multiple social platforms.
-Our Comprehensive Guide to Social Media for Wedding Photographers is full of tips and tricks to benefit your wedding photography business.
-Download it today!
+After you review the infographic and learn additional Facebook business page tips, discover how to expand your reach and book more clients on multiple social media platforms with our Comprehensive Guide to Social Media for Wedding Photographers!
+Click the banner below to dive into tips and tricks to promote your wedding photography business with social media!